Configure your parallel test runs using a UI

 UFT One's Parallel Runner UI provides a visual way to configure a parallel test run plan and create a JSON-formatted configuration file.
 You can specify multiple types of tests to run in parallel and define the environment, data table, and parameters to use for each test run.

-Open the UFT One Parallel Runner UI from the Start menu (Start > Micro Focus > UFT One Parallel Runner UI).
+From Start menu (Start > Micro Focus > UFT One Parallel Runner UI)

-Note: If you want to start your parallel test run using the Parallel Runner UI, close UFT One before you open the Parallel Runner.
+Note: Close UFT One before you start your parallel test run using the Parallel Runner UI.

 Perform the following steps to configure your parallel test run:

 Define test run information, including the ID, type, environment information, data table, and parameters for each test run.

 Define conditions to synchronize between test runs.

 For details, see Use conditions to synchronize your parallel run.

 Click the icon in the bottom-left corner to define a path for saving the parallel test report.

 Click the icon in the bottom-left corner to specify a title for the test report.